AojdevStudio/open-dental-mcp/README.md

 - Qdrant vector database (automatically runs with Docker or standalone)
 - OpenAI API key for generating embeddings ([Get one here](https://platform.openai.com/account/api-keys))

+## Important Note on API Keys

+This project requires API keys to function.
+For security reasons:

+- Never commit real API keys to the repository
+- Use the provided `.env.example` files as templates
+- Create your own `.env` files with your actual keys
+- The `.gitignore` file is configured to exclude `.env` files from Git

+If you need to share configuration, always use placeholder values like `your_openai_api_key` instead of real keys.

 ## Installation Instructions

 ### Step 1: Clone the Repository